Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 The Snapshots feature is located on the Devstia Settings window under the System tab.
 You may use the buttons "Create" and "Restore" to backup your entire web server VM (virtual machine).
 A single, fast, native-optimized, VM is used to store and manage all of you websites for optimal performance.
 You can backup or restore them as a single file using these snapshot control.

 ::: warning Optimize Hard Drive Space
 Snapshots can grow in size over time as you manage websites.
-The files are compressed and optimized when using the "Create" button.
+The files are compressed and optimized when using the snapshot "Create" button.
 You may want to occassionally use "Create", followed by "Restore" to backup and optimize space.
 :::

 ::: danger !!!
 The Devstia web server VM can grow up to 2 terabytes in size !!!